 Several options exist for what can be done with the house.
 Before you make any decisions, you will need to know if the house has a mortgage attached to it.
 If this is the case, that will need to be taken care of before you can make any other decisions about who gets to keep the home or what will happen to it.
 In this situation, you will probably need to pay off the mortgage or assume it and continue to make payments on the property.

-If the house is owned free and clear, you have more flexibility in what you can do with the house.
+If you are inheriting a house with no mortgage, you have more flexibility in what you can do with the house.
 However, you will need to have your siblings in agreement if each is an equal heir to the property.

-If one sibling wants to keep the house and the other wants to sell, they can buy out the other person’s share.
+If one sibling wants to keep the house and the other wants to sell, they can buyout the inheritance of the other person(s).
 They would have to determine the value of the property and come to an agreement on its worth.
 If the one sibling pays the other for their share, then they will become the sole owner.

 Private Arrangement to Share

 Another option if neither of you want to sell the property is to share it.
 You can make your own private arrangement and put both of your names on the deed as equal co-owners.
 This may be the best option is both of you have nostalgic reasons for keeping the property.
 Your next decision is on how you will split the use of the property.
 In many cases, it is used as a vacation home and either of you can spend time there whenever you like.
 You also have to decide who is responsible for upkeep, the cost and the decision-making or maintenance work.